-A digital experience platform (DXP) manages your customer's digital experience across various digital touchpoints.
-DXP software's functions include content management, personalization, customer insights, customer personalization, and experimentation.
+A digital experience platform (DXP) manages your customer's digital experience across various touchpoints.
+DXP software's functions include content management, personalization, customer insights, personalization, and experimentation.
 In short, a DXP is a hub for building, managing, and optimizing your customer's digital journey.

 Digital Marketing and Velocity

-Look at product integrity.
+Look at Product Integrity

 Digital experience platforms help connect business workflows.
-They enable your team to create, manage, and deliver engaging, channel-optimized, and personalized customer relationship management experiences.
+They enable your team to create, manage, and deliver engaging, channel-optimized, personalized customer relationship management experiences.

 The DXP platform you choose should align with the needs of your company.
 It should offer the following functionalities to enhance the system's integrity.

 - Cloud-native architecture: A cloud-native architecture offers flexibility to scale up or down while offering faster disaster recovery.
 It lowers your IT costs and gives your brand a competitive advantage.

 - Security: Data security is the core of robust cloud infrastructure.
 DXPs with ISO-level security include solutions like WAF, DDoS mitigation, encryption everywhere, zero trust and tolerance, compliance with GDPR, PCI-DSS, etc.

 - High availability: Faster disaster recovery is one side of the coin.
 The other is having an automatic failover to a secondary set of infrastructure that is geo-redundant.